TACJu/Semantic-Coherence/README.md

 ## TextCNN

-This method is based on paper [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882), code is in [cnn.py](./cnn.py) It shows a imporvement on this task and reaches 65.27% accuracy.
+Then I try a simple CNN network to classify the text, code is in [cnn.py](./cnn.py) It shows a imporvement on this task and reaches 65.27% accuracy.
+What's more important is that it trains much faster than LSTM.
 Overfitting also exsits here.

 ### Net Structure
 ![cnn.png](./pictures/cnn.png)